 Red mulch: Iron oxide

 Black mulch: Carbon-based colorants

 It’s a common misconception that the dyes used to create colored mulch are to blame for any potential toxicity.
-In reality, there’s no evidence that the dyes commonly used for red or black mulch have any negative effects.
+But in reality, there’s no evidence that the dyes commonly used for red or black mulch have any negative effects.

 Here are the details.

 Iron oxide is essentially rust.
 It’s derived from iron that has undergone the oxidation process from air exposure.